 El Barril: Please continue to pray for Jason and Shelley Wahls in this rather isolated work.
 They are being encouraged of late with several men attending the meetings.
 Our brother plans to start a series of gospel meetings on February 16.

-Iguala: We recently enjoyed visits from David and Lois Alves, and Shad and Debi Kember.
-Both brethren gave timely ministry.
+Iguala: We recently enjoyed a visit from Shad and Debi Kember.
+Timely ministry was given.
 Sister Andrea Gomez arrived from Venezuela for a one-year stay to help the Becketts with language studies, and with other needs of this new work.

 Irapuato: Ross Vanstone, helped by Jamer Rodriguez, Carlos Castaño (both from Columbia), Ricky Sawatsky, and Paul Thiessen, has had several weeks of very well-attended gospel meetings in a rented venue.
 A number attend from the nearby work in La Purisima.
 Brethren from the Zamora assembly are also supporting the effort.
 This is a large city in Guanajuato central Mexico.
 Some have found salvation in Christ.